Decision Gate Threat Model

 scenario_define,scenario_start,scenario_status,scenario_next,scenario_submit,scenario_trigger,evidence_query,runpack_export,runpack_verify,providers_list,provider_contract_get,provider_check_schema_get,schemas_list,schemas_register,schemas_get,scenarios_list,precheck,decision_gate_docs_search. - CLI commands:

-serve,runpack export,runpack verify, authoring validate/normalize. - Config file and environment variable
+serve,runpack export,runpack verify, authoring validate/normalize, and secret-store administration (secrets init,secrets put --from-env,secrets import --env-file --map,secrets list,secrets remove,secrets doctor). - Config file and environment variable

 DECISION_GATE_CONFIG. - External MCP provider processes and HTTP endpoints.